KeyboardKit/KeyboardKitPro/README.md

 ## Supported Platforms

-KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.
+KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`, but the distribution is `iOS` only!

-Although KeyboardKit Pro builds on all platform, some features are unavailable on some platforms.
+Please reach out if you need to use KeyboardKit Pro on multiple platforms.